dhurlburtusa/shortcuts/webpack/webpack-loader-notes.md

 Emits the module as a file to the output and returns its public URL.

+## Style Loader

+Embeds CSS into JavaScript which when run injects the CSS into the DOM via a dynamically generated `<style>` tag.

 ## URL Loader

 Returns a base64 encoded DataURL if the file is smaller than a specified byte